transalte/transalte.github.io/_docs/aasp_resources.md

 [Cycling'74 Max Forums](https://cycling74.com/forums/): Official forum for Max

 [Cycling'74 Max For Live Forum](https://cycling74.com/forums/category/Max%20For%20Live/page/1): Official forum for Max For Live

-> Please note, if you are creating posts such as "i need help with an assignment" or "help me build a synth" then they will generally be met with no replies.
-The community are quite active in monitoring these types of requests.

 [Max For Live](http://www.maxforlive.com): Database of Max For Live devices for download